 - Let the bread cool slightly before removing it from the loaf tin.

-Be sure to check out these other bread recipes!
+Be sure to check out these other cake and bread recipes!

 - Homemade Sandwich Bread Recipe (No Knead Bread!)

 - Glazed Lemon Cranberry Bread

 - No Knead Dutch Oven Bread Recipe (Rosemary Bread)

 - Savory Monkey Bread Recipe (Pull Apart Rolls)

 - Easy Banana Bread Recipe with Peanut Butter Glaze